gchq/gaffer-doc/src/main/resources/user/walkthrough/Views.md

 In this example we will explain all uses, including overriding and concatenating, within filters and properties.

+All of these examples use globalEdges, but the method is identical to globalEntities/globalElements.

-If we want to query for RoadUse edges containing vertex `”10”` and with a count of less than `”count”` > 2 one time we can do this:
+If we want to query for RoadUse edges containing vertex `”10”` and with a count of less than `”count”` > 2 we can do this:

 ${GET_GROUP_SPECIFIC_FILTER_SNIPPET}